lapinek/platform-scripting/README.md

             autoSubmitDelay = 4000; // 4
             ```

-            1. Script element for loading an external library.
+            1. Script element is created and added to the page in the browser for loading an external library.

             2. When the script is loaded, it will make a request to an external source to obtain the client's IP information.